ahmed-mohammed2001/ERD-Kiwilytics-Project/README.md

 # ERD-Kiwilytics-Project
 ERD for a sample relational database including Orders, Customers, Products, and Suppliers.

-# 🗄️ Relational Database Schema
+# 🗄️ Relational Database Schema — Kiwilytics Project

-This repository contains an **Entity-Relationship Diagram (ERD)** showing how data is structured and connected in a sample relational database.
+This repository contains an **Entity-Relationship Diagram (ERD)** representing a sample relational database used in the Kiwilytics data engineering course.
+It shows how data is structured and connected across multiple entities — a key concept in data engineering and data modeling.

 ---